XCSoar/XCSoar/XCSoarV4-README.txt

 This dialog spans multiple pages.
 The first page shows basic waypoint information such as name, comments, location, elevation, and the type of waypoint (e.g.  Landable, Turnpoint etc).
+If the airfield details file is available, additional information will be presented.
+Usually, this will contain Enroute Supplement text, such as:
+- Runway summary
+- Communications
+- Remarks
+- ICAO code

 The second page has task buttons:
 - Set home: Sets the selected waypoint as the home field